 2010 August - 2010 September

-During the internship I was working on modifying a few large-scale business applications, requiring to rapidly understand application logic and find the best solutions for the modifications required, as well as quickly learn the unfamiliar technologies.
+During the internship I was working on modifying a few large-scale business applications.
+The tasks required me to rapidly understand application logic and find the best solutions for the modifications required, as well as quickly learn the unfamiliar technologies.

 University of Cambridge Computer Laboratory, Network and Operating Systems Group, Mobile Systems team, Internship,